-In addition, there is a forecast N-1 limitation at Coomera bulk supply from 2029 onwards which is not the focus of this non-network options report and therefore not a requirement that the non-network solution/s would need to address - however, it is mentioned in this report since this security standard load at risk may be reduced or even resolved as a result of any feasible solution/s to the identified need in this report.
+In addition, there is a forecast N-1 limitation at Coomera bulk supply from 2029 onwards which is not the focus of this DPAR and therefore not a requirement that the non-network solution/s would need to address.
+However, it is mentioned in this report as this security standard load at risk may be reduced or even resolved as a result of any feasible solution/s to the identified need in this report.